vinaykumarcvk/Large-Scale-Matrix-Multiplication-using-Hadoop-/README.md

 ## Getting Started

+* Java & Hadoop(MapReduce) are used in this application.
+* Some real word problems, matrices are very large in size that is very time-consuming operation even though there are execution strategies on regular matrices and sparse matrices.
+Hence a MapReduce application is used to solve the problem of multiplying matrices of larger order in lesser time efficiently.

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure